> A.L. Lloyd > Songs > Bold Thady Quill

 A.L.
-Lloyd sang Bold Thady Quill accompanied by Steve Benbow on guitar and John Cole on harmonica on his and Ewan MacColl's 1958 Topic LP Bold Sportsmen All.
-He commented in the sleeve notes:
+Lloyd sang Bold Thady Quill, accompanied by Steve Benbow on guitar and John Cole on harmonica, on his and Ewan MacColl's 1958 Topic LP Bold Sportsmen All.
+He noted:

 In the neighbourhood of Cork, Thaddeus Quill, Esq., is an admired legendary figure, a champion sportsman and prodigious lover.
 His song has persisted for about a hundred years, with verses constantly added, including some not meant for family listening.
 Bold Thady Quill is often sung as a community song, especially at big Irish football and hurling matches.
 This version was learned from James Sheehan of Dublin in 1947.

 Danny Spooner sang Bold Thady Quill on his 2008 CD Brave Bold Boys.
 He noted:

 Probably from the early nineteenth century, this is a fun song full of life and Irish blarney.
 Bold Thady was said to have lived in the Mushra Mountains near Macroom in County Cork.
 Whether he did or not doesn't stop it from being a grand song to sing when a group of well-oiled voices get together.
 Muskerry in County Cork was once famous for hunting and such sports; no doubt Thady excelled in them all.

 John and Tim Lyons sang Bold Thady Quill in 2012 on their Veteran CD Easy & Bold.
 John Howson noted: